ITensor/ITensors.jl/docs/src/faq/Development.md

    Github will give you the option to make a pull request (PR) out of your branch that will be submitted to us, and which you can view under the list of ITensors.jl pull requests.
-   If your PR's tests pass and we approve your changes, we will merge it.
-Otherwise we might give you feedback about changes.
+   If your PR's tests pass and we approve your changes, we will merge it or ask you to merge it.
+If you merge your PR, _please use the Squash and Merge_ option.
+   We may also ask you to make more changes to bring your PR in line with our design goals or technical requirements.